 - Sharing a recycling waste contract with other businesses in the same area; this offers a cost saving and reduces the number of journeys made by different waste contractors to your location.

-Look at how energy is being used in your workplace.
+Look at how energy is being used in your workplace and ask:

 Can energy requirements be reduced?

 Is the workplace temperature well controlled or is it too hot in winter and overly air-conditioned in summer?

 Are doors and windows left open while heating or air conditioning is on?

 Are workstations and lights left on unnecessarily when the premises are empty?

 Can you switch to greener forms of energy?